 (This post is part of Five Minute Friday.
 See www.katemotaung.com for more information or to join)

 (This post was written a few years ago.
 It’s amazing to look back and see that God’s hand was indeed at work through that season.)

 It’s been a season of waiting.
-It’s been a season of famine.
 I’m accustomed to living simply but it seems that any source of Earthly comfort is being taken away.
 Medical concerns have drained us financially and emotionally.
 Not gonna lie.
 It’s hard.

 As the feelings of despair and worry began to grow, the oven broke.
 Oh, yes it did.
 I preheated the oven for dinner and as I opened the door, I felt no heat greeting me.
 Are you kidding me?
-My panic started to set in but stopped when I was reminded of my husband’s handyman gifts and ability to fix most things.
+My panic began but stopped when I remembered my husband’s handyman gifts and ability to fix most things.
 My mind focused on him coming home.
 Of course, I look forward to seeing him but this was urgent!

 Scott can fix it.
 Scott can fix it.

 Except he couldn’t.
 It meant ordering a part that would take a week to come in.
 Well, then.